tlswg/tls13-spec/draft-ietf-tls-tls13.md

 See {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.

-Implementations MUST NOT send zero-length fragments of Handshake, Alert, or ChangeCipherSpec content types.
+Implementations MUST NOT send zero-length fragments of Handshake or Alert types.
 Zero-length fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.